• Skip to primary navigation

 • Simmer for 1 hour and 15 minutes.
 Stir the liquid and meat around 1-hour into the simmer.

 • While keeping the sauce simmering, remove the beef cubes using tongs and into a prep bowl.
 Take two forks and shred the beef chunks.
-If there are any pieces of fat that didn’t cook off, you can remove it from the beef.
+If there are any pieces of fat that didn’t cook off, remove it from the beef at this time.

-• Raise heat to medium-high, add the shredded beef back to the pot.
-Cook for 5-10 minutes, letting the sauce thicken up and the beef soak up the sauces.
+• Raise heat to medium, add the shredded beef back to the pot.
+Cook for 15 more minutes, letting the sauce thicken up and the beef soak up the sauces.

 Notes